peaclab/PACT/README.md

 https://xyce.sandia.gov/downloads/_assets/documents/Users_Guide.pdf

 ## Iterative Solver Convergence Issue
-When doing steady-state simulations with iterative solvers such as AztecOO, for some of the problems, there might be convergence issue.
-PACT will rt "time step too small" error.
+When doing steady-state simulations with iterative solvers such as AztecOO, for some of the problems, there might be a convergence issue.
+PACT will report "time step too small" error.
 To avoid this, users need to change the steady-state solver for both steady-state and transient to direct solvers such as KLU or KSparse.
 We set the DC analysis (steady-state) solver as KLU for transient simulation as default.

 # Enable Parallel Thermal Simulation:
 To enable Parallel Thermal Simulation with PACT, users need to install the __Xyce 6.12__ parallel version and __OpenMPI 3.1.4__.